 communications and of several technical journals.
 However, most engineers know him best because of the monthly

-columns he has written for Spectrum Magazine over the last twenty years offering
+columns he has written for Spectrum Magazine over the last 36 years offering

 philosophical and sometimes humorous observations on engineering, life, and

 Dr. Lucky has been a frequent speaker at technical, business, academic, and social occasions.
 He often gives plenary and keynote addresses to conferences, and has been an invited speaker at more than one hundred different universities.
 He has also appeared a number of times on network television, including two sessions with Bill Moyers on his “World of Ideas” public television show.

 has been active throughout his career in professional, academic, and government

 boards of about a dozen universities, and has chaired the Scientific Advisory

 Board of the U.S. Air Force and the visiting board of the National Institute

 has been chairman of the Technological Advisory Board of the Federal Communications

 Commission and a member of the Defense Science Board.
 He has been president